hammad-ahmed-01/Basic-Concepts-of-Python/README.md

 In this program, while-loop is used to repeatedly run the program in a neverending sequence.

-In the first step, two variables are initialized with the value 1 and 2 and a while condition is applied that will run the program for unlimited period.
+In the first step, two variables are initialized with the value 1 and 2 and a while condition is applied that will run the program for an unlimited period.

 The balance is taken as input from the user as floating point number and stored in a variable balance.